 Just some pictures of the current amp board, as well where I have marked on the white heat shrink which audio input line goes with what speaker output.
 The audio jacks are also labeled on the wire.
 For my own benefit.

-Some parts of the original case, the two large side heatsinks, and one of the front/back peices that I am using to hold it together and to make new ones.
+Some parts of the original case, the two large side heatsinks, and one of the front/back pieces that I am using to hold it together and to make new ones.

 The case taking shape and one of the top plates that were originally on there, Not sure if I will end up using it either.